When I first started homeschooling, I was excited to fill out my first lesson plan book.

 So many publishers have tried to create “the ideal planner” for homeschool, the choices are mind boggling!
 Come with me, and we’ll take a little walk through the myriad of choices that you have in the area of lesson planners and you’ll get to see which one I prefer too!
 This post contains affiliate links.
 Post updated 1/31/17.

 Commercially available lesson planners seem to fall into two categories:

-Basic, like this one.
-They are geared for a classroom teacher, so they usually have a seating chart, a yearly planner for activities, and then the lesson planning grids.
+Basic, like this BW Collection Lesson Plan Book.
+They are geared for a classroom teacher, so they usually have a seating chart, a yearly planner for activities, and 40 lesson planning grids.
 Most of the basic planners are spiral bound and have unlined blocks and unlabeled subject headings.

-Full, like this one.
+Full, like this Teacher Plan Book from Teacher Created Resources.
 I’ve actually used this particular planner a few times in the past.
 It has more classroom organizational pages, a much wider two page spread, and the planning grids are all lined.
 For me, lined blocks are very important!
 Also spiral bound, which is nice because it lays flat.
 Still these planners take a while to set up, because you have to write in all of your headings and lesson information, and they are not geared for a homeschooling family.
 I always tear out the seating charts and other unnecessary pages.

-Cute, like this one.
-This is a newer planner and I haven’t used it, but it looks like it would be a lot more “fun” to use that the two above (which I have used.)
+Cute, like this Teacher Planner.
+This is a newer planner and I haven’t used it, but it looks like it would be a lot more “fun” to use than some of the other basic planners.
 Contains 40 weeks’ worth of planning grids, typical “schoolish” supplemental pages for substitutes, seating, etc, and inspirational quotes throughout.
 And colors!
 It is cute, but definitely more basic.